judging in progress

 LAUNCHING THE INNOVATORS OF TOMORROW

-NASA's Flight Opportunities Program is leading the NASA TechRise Challenge, which is administered by Future Engineers.
-Flight Opportunities rapidly demonstrates promising technologies for space exploration, discovery, and the expansion of space commerce through suborbital testing with industry flight providers.
+NASA's Flight Opportunities program is leading the NASA TechRise Challenge, which is administered by Future Engineers.
+Flight Opportunities rapidly demonstrates technologies for space exploration, discovery, and the expansion of space commerce through suborbital testing with industry flight providers.
 The program matures capabilities needed for NASA missions and commercial applications while strategically investing in the growth of the U.S. commercial spaceflight industry.
 These flight tests take technologies from ground-based laboratories into relevant environments to increase technology readiness and validate feasibility while reducing the costs and technical risks of future missions.
 NASA’s Flight Opportunities program is funded by NASA’s Space Technology Mission Directorate (STMD) and managed at NASA’s Armstrong Flight Research Center in Edwards, California.